davedf/mindmup/README.md

 - S3_WEBSITE _website domain name where user files are publicly accessible.
 Don't specify protocol or slashes (eg mindmup.s3.amazonaws.com)_
 - SITE_URL _public URL for the web site instance, used to get S3 to redirect back to us.
 Include protocol and slashes (eg http://localhost:5000/)_
 - JOTFORM_CONTACT _ID of the form that will receive feedback on JotForm_
-- SHARETHIS_PUB _ShareThis publisher ID for share links_
+- JOTFORM_SHARE _ID of the form that will receive share by email requests on JotForm_
 - DEFAULT_MAP _name or key of the map to be shown on homepage (eg default)_
 - RACK_SESSION_SECRET _hashing key for rack sessions (should be relatively random, alphanumeric)_
 - MAX_UPLOAD_SIZE _in KB, maximum size allowed for the users to upload.
 If not defined, 100 is the default value_